ChristianNguyendinh/cs-upper-level-registration-stats/README.md

 ## wip

 TODO:
-visualize data
+visualize data - add stuff with d3?
-collect data into heroku postgres
+collect data into heroku postgres - see issue created
-change from using the manual python scripts with the sqlitedb to use the automated node script data from heroku postgres
+update frontend to have users choose class stats they want to see
-    - script will : scrape data umd for specified classes > connect to postgresDB and store the data > modify the existing email function to return the data
+prepare for next semester

 #### Getting Started